-These FREE presentations are co-sponsored by Capilano University, North Vancouver District Public Library, North Vancouver City Library, West Vancouver Memorial Library and Burnaby Public Library.
-The events run from 7pm to 8:45pm.
+These FREE presentations are co-sponsored by Capilano University in partnership with North Vancouver District Public Library, North Vancouver City Library, West Vancouver Memorial Library, Burnaby Public Library, and Gibsons & District Public Library.
+The events run from 7 - 8:45 p.m.
 Early arrival is highly recommended.

 1950 Marine Drive, WV

 What causes most people to stop drawing after childhood?
 Visualizing your world and identity can include doodling, but it can also refer to drawing and recording events, memories and ideas.
 This is a valuable activity that is not just for artists.
 In general terms, drawing is markmaking,